webNeat/just-types/src/README.md

 - **Reporting bugs**: Simply open an issue and describe the bug.
 Please include a code snippet to reproduce the bug, it really helps to solve the problem quickly.

 - **Suggesting new types**: If you have a common use case that you think worth having its own custom type, open an issue and we will discuss it.
 Do you already have an implementation for it? great, make a pull request and I will review it.
-Please make sure your code is consistent with the rest of the codebase and use [Prettier](https://prettier.io/) and [EditorConfig](https://editorconfig.org/) to format your files.

 Those are just examples, any issue or pull request is welcome :)

 # Changelog

+**2.0.0-alpha.2 (April 13th 2023)**

+- Add types:
+  - In `common` module: `Normalize`
+  - In `object` module: `PartialKeys`, `PartialValues`, `RequiredKeys` and `RequiredValues`

+**2.0.0-alpha.1 (April 11th 2023)**

+- Full rewrite of the library.
+- Rewrite some types to use less recursion and be more efficient.
+- Separate types into modules: `tuple`, `string`, `object`, ...
+- Generate docs directly from source code.
+- Drop Parcel and use `tsc` instead.
+- Rename some types for better naming convention `FilterOut => tuple.Exclude`, `FilterProps => object.ExtractValues`, `FilterPropsOut => object.ExcludeValues`, ...

 **1.6.0 (Sptember 24th 2022)**